Deployment strategies

 myapp/ pb_migrations/ pb_hooks/ pocketbase

-Upload the binary and anything else related to your remote server, for example using rsync:
+Upload the binary and anything else required by your application to your remote server, for example using rsync:

 rsync -avz -e ssh /local/path/to/myapp root@YOUR_SERVER_IP:/root/pb